alphagov/notifications-utils/README.md

-# GOV.UK Notify - notifications-utils [BETA]
+# GOV.UK Notify - notifications-utils
-Shared python code for GOV.UK Notify

-Provides logging utils etc.
+Shared python code for GOV.UK Notify, such as logging utils etc.

 ## Installing

-This is a [python](https://www.python.org/) application.

-#### Python version
-This is a python 3 application.
-It has not been run against any version of python 2.x
+This is a Python 3 application.

     brew install python3

-#### Dependency management

-This is done through [pip](https://pip.readthedocs.io) and [virtualenv](https://virtualenv.readthedocs.org/en/latest/).
-In practise we have used
-[VirtualEnvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) for our virtual environments.
+We recommend using [VirtualEnvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) for managing your virtual environments.

-Setting up a virtualenvwrapper for python3

     mkvirtualenv -p /usr/local/bin/python3 notifications-utils

-The boostrap script will set the application up. *Ensure you have activated the virtual environment first.*

-    ./scripts/bootstrap.sh

-This will

-* Use pip to install dependencies.
+    pip install -r requirements_for_test.txt

-#### Tests
+## Tests

-The `./scripts/run_tests.sh` script will run all the tests. [py.test](http://pytest.org/latest/) is used for testing.
+The `./scripts/run_tests.sh` script will run all the tests.

-Running tests will also apply syntax checking, using [pycodestyle](https://pypi.python.org/pypi/pycodestyle).

 ## Documentation